Shanti Dope: Filmography

+Television

 In other media

 Shanti Dope's hit song, "Amatz" was featured in the Disney+ series The Falcon and the Winter Soldier (Episode 3: "Power Broker") during a scene where the Falcon and the Winter Soldier travel to Madripoor, a fictional Southeast Asian city.

 Awards and nominations

+Shanti Dope won twelve awards from a total of 48 nominations in his career.